 Can the cell membrane transport water directly?

 Understanding the intricacies of cell membrane transport empowers us to see how life at the microscopic level is intricately connected.
-Still, by mastering these concepts, students can develop a stronger foundation in biology and enhance their ability to tackle more complex topics.
+By mastering these concepts, students can develop a stronger foundation in biology and enhance their ability to tackle more complex topics.
 This knowledge is not only essential for academic success but also for real-world applications in health, medicine, and biotechnology.